Kansas Open Records Act

 Procedures for Requesting Public Records

 The principal office of Unified School District No. 232, Johnson County, Kansas, is located at 35200 West 91st Street, De Soto, KS.
-The records of the school district are available for inspection or copying by members of the public at the central office during regular office hours: 8:00 a.m. to 4:00 p.m.
-Monday through Friday.
+The records of the school district are available for inspection or copying by members of the public at the central office during regular office hours: 8:00 a.m. to 4:00 p.m., generally from Monday through Friday.

 A request for access to a public record should be directed to the custodian of the record.
 The following is a list of types of records and their custodian in our district.